How To get thereHow To get there Free Things To DoFree Things To Do

 A place for art and culture in a city of art and culture

-Although the 3pm Walking Tour does pass through here, we suggest taking some time to visit and fully immerse yourself.
+Although the 3 p.m.
+Walking Tour does pass through here, we suggest taking some time to visit and fully immerse yourself.
 The most appealing part is that every event held here is free to visit, with the exception of theatre shows.
-All throughout the year there are plenty of expo and exhibitions which are sure to inject some Chilean culture into your Santiago stationed days.
+All throughout the year there are plenty of expos and exhibitions which are sure to inject some Chilean culture into your Santiago stationed days.

-Arrive just in time for sundown to catch some dance groups who come here to practice and perform to only Chilean music.
-Soak up the wonderful buzz as darkness draws, and since it is open until 11pm, that gives you plenty of time to squeeze in an eventful day to then unwind here.
+Arrive just in time for sundown to catch some dance groups who come here to practise and perform only Chilean music.
+Soak up the wonderful buzz as darkness draws, and since it is open until 11 pm, that gives you plenty of time to squeeze in an eventful day to unwind here.

 Temple Bahá’í: